ibrmemis/BinanceFutureBot/replit.md

 - **Key Tables**:
   - `api_credentials`: Stores encrypted OKX API keys, secrets, and passphrases
   - `positions`: Tracks all trading positions (open/closed status, entry/exit prices, PnL, position_side, reopen_count, etc.)
+    - **Position ID Tracking**: Each position stores OKX's unique `posId` field in the `position_id` column
+    - **Position Identification**: Positions are tracked by their unique OKX `posId`, not by order/trade IDs
+    - **Open/Closed Status**: Position status is determined by checking if the `posId` exists in OKX and has non-zero position amount

 - **Security**: API credentials are encrypted using Fernet (symmetric encryption) with a key derived from SESSION_SECRET environment variable
 - **Rationale**:
   - PostgreSQL provides ACID compliance and reliability for financial data
   - Encryption ensures API keys are never stored in plaintext
   - SQLAlchemy abstracts database operations and enables easy migration to other databases if needed
+  - Using OKX's `posId` ensures accurate position tracking even when positions are reopened or modified

 ### Authentication & Authorization
 - **API Key Management**: Dual-source credential loading (environment variables take precedence over database)